Bonfire (Childish Gambino song)

 "Bonfire" is the debut single by American rapper Childish Gambino.
 It was released on September 17, 2011, as the lead single from his debut studio album, Camp (2011), after its music video was released in July 2011.
 The song was produced by Gambino and Ludwig Göransson, and debuted on Funkmaster Flex's HOT 97 radio station.

-On August 1, 2017, a remix of "Bonfire" was released by Elijah Who, titled "don't forget to feed your neopets."
-The remix would later go viral when edited to go along with "cursed images".

 Composition

 The song opens with Childish Gambino rapping, "OK, it's Childish Gambino, homegirl drop it like the NASDAQ" over a "heavy" beat.
 In the first verse, he references the video game ToeJam & Earl, rap collective Odd Future, TV series Invader Zim, PETA, clothing brand Band of Outsiders, and fast food chain Jollibee.
 He also addresses his Asian fetish ("This Asian dude, I stole his girl, and now he got that Kogi beef") and a stereotype of African-Americans in the entertainment industry ("Man, why does every black actor gotta rap some? / I don't know, all I know is I'm the best one").